Welcome to my blog

 BCMA CPRSP Deadline – January 21, 2013

 The deadline to make an RRSP contribution for a deduction on your 2012 personal income tax return is March 1, 2013.
-However, the deadline to submit your claim for a CPRSP payment to be deposited to your RRSP by March … Continue reading
+However, the deadline to submit your claim for a CPRSP payment to be deposited to your RRSP by March 1 is … Continue reading

 Posted in Doctors